-Medical Grade Honey rediscovered.
-Honey has been used for thousands of years for it’s nutritional value, delicious taste and healing properties.
-Only recently has medical science caught up and started to acknowledge honey and especially active medical grade honey for it’s amazing health benefits.
+Honey has been used for thousands of years for its nutritional value, delicious taste, and healing properties.
+Only recently has medical science caught up and started to acknowledge honey and especially active medical grade honey for its amazing health benefits.
 Below are some examples of medical grade honey usage.

 Please also visit us on Facebook where you can share and discuss your own experiences of medical grade honey.